homurrl/the-repository-of-eureka/README.md

 A note taking app that stores information and retrieves it from the local database.
+It uses API get and post routes to store information to a local database.

+Features:
+*Enter information in separate blocks
+*Saves data after application is closed

+To be implemented:
+*Delete function
+Multiple user functionality